 The Foundation of the Tang dynasty

 China had been reunited by the Sui dynasty in 589 CE, after centuries of division.
 However, the second emperor of the Sui dynasty, emperor Yang, seems to have been a megalomaniac.
-His grandiose schemes caused misery for millions of peasants forced to labour on his grand public works and fight in his unsuccessful – and very costly – wars.
+His grandiose schemes caused misery for millions of peasants forced to labor on his grand public works and fight in his unsuccessful – and very costly – wars.

 The emperor Gaozu